A Simple Hierarchical Pooling Data Structure for Loop Closure: Methodology

-Suppose in our tree structure, a sliding window of $K$ histograms $\{ h^k \}, k=1,2\cdots K$ are pooled into a parent node $h^p$, then $h^p$ is an approximation of these histograms under one of the pooling operations.
-Based on the assumption that the child histograms are locally similar, the pooled histogram should be a good approximation to them.
-Since our goal is to search for the closest match, or at least for all matches that exceed a threshold $\tau > 0$ (we seek large values of $\mathbb I$), if ${\mathbb I}(h^q, h^p) < \tau$, the chance of any of $h^p$'s descendants exceeding the threshold is rare (or impossible, in the case of max- or sum-pooling), therefore we stop searching the sub-tree rooted at $h^p$.
+Since our goal is to search for the closest match, or at least for all matches that exceed a threshold $\tau > 0$ (we seek large values of $\mathbb I$), if ${\mathbb I}(h^q, h^p) < \tau$, the chance of any of $h^p$'s descendants exceeding the threshold is rare (or impossible, in the case of max- or sum-pooling as shown by the upper bound property), therefore we stop searching the sub-tree rooted at $h^p$ (Fig.~\ref{fig-testing}).

 Therefore, search in a hierarchical TF-IDF setting simply boils down to {\em greedy breadth-first search, while maintaining an inverted index for each layer.} If only one layer is used, this reduces to standard linear search using an inverted index.